List of Fate/Extra Last Encore episodes

-Fate/Extra Last Encore (フェイト/エクストラ ラストアンコール, Feito/Ekusutora Rasuto Ankōru) is a loose anime adaptation of the role-playing game Fate/Extra produced by Shaft and aired from January 28 until July 29, 2018.
+Fate/Extra Last Encore is a loose anime adaptation of the role-playing game Fate/Extra produced by Shaft and aired from January 28 until July 29, 2018.
 Part of the Fate franchise by game studio Type-Moon, it was directed by Akiyuki Shinbo and Yukihiro Miyamoto with Kinoko Nasu and Hikaru Sakurai writing for the series's scripts.
 Masaaki Takiyama and Hiroki Yamamura (Shaft) designed the characters and served as chief animation directors, and Satoru Kōsaki composed the music.
 Riki Matsuura, Kousuke Murayama, and Rina Iwamoto (CUES) were the main animators.

 The opening theme is "Bright Burning Shout" by Takanori Nishikawa, while the ending theme is "Tsuki to Hanataba" (月と花束, Moon and Bouquet) by Sayuri.